 Forums is focused on helping beginners and intermediate users to better understand their language of choice, while also providing help in the field of business and marketing.
 The main site is populated by articles on topics like web development, web design, copywriting, user experience and more.

 They’ve also got their own bookstore, which is quite famous for its many resourceful publications.
 The project has been renamed to Learnable, and you can begin with a 14-day trial.
 Their quick-start guide to HTML5 has been read by tens of thousands of people.
 Look out for similar content on their website.

 The slogan implies that the website is built ‘For those who code’, and so it rightfully is.
 The 10 million members (August 2013) have created and shared millions of lines of code examples, which are freely accessible through their forum system.
 Remember, the search function is your best friend.

-Unlike many other communities, CodeProject is heavily focused on the software development side, and offers insightful discussion for many popular programming languages like: C, C#, C++, Java, Lisp, etc,.
-The other notable features is their Articles section, populated by thousands of tutorials and guides on anything you could possibly imagine.
+Unlike many other communities, CodeProject is heavily focused on the software development side and offers insightful discussion for many popular programming languages like C, C#, C++, Java, Lisp, etc. The other notable features are their Articles section, populated by thousands of tutorials and guides on anything you could possibly imagine.

 It holds up to its slogan, and you could be the next person to take that journey alongside those millions of other members.
 Will you?